Cart 0

 She encourages her children and the next generation to be strong in who they are, have the heart to serve others and continue to build on the success before them.
 Bethany is a true gem, and we’re grateful to have her help lead the way at Mahota.

-Tanner is our Design and Operations Coordinator for Mahota Textiles.
-His primary role is to research and create designs, ensuring each collection is aesthetically and culturally fitting.
-His other duties pertain to the operations side of the business from shipping and receiving to quality control of each product.
+Tia is the Design and Operations Coordinator for Mahota Textiles with a degree in Graphic Design from East Central University.
+Her primary role is to research and create designs, ensuring each collection is aesthetically and culturally fitting.
+Each year, she works directly with our featured artist to coordinate a design that completes our yearly collection.
+Her other duties pertain to the operations side of the business from shipping and receiving to quality control of each product, along with product promotion on social media.